tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 3.2.0 =
+*	New: Send customers to Voguepay immediately the "Make Payment" button is clicked.
+* 	Refactor: Reduce the number of pages displayed before customers are sent to Voguepay by one.
+From the checkout page, customers are now redirected to Voguepay to make payment.
+*	Refactor: Remove process_payment function, not needed anymore.
+*	Fix: Customers not automatically redirected to Voguepay to make payment on some sites.

 = 3.1.0 =
 *	Fix: Use wc_get_order instead or declaring a new WC_Order class
 *	Fix: Removed all global $woocommerce variable